RiriJane/8th-sem-heg/626-1_Architecture_sys_info/Génie Logiciel/626-1_genie_logiciel.md

   - The only constraint: there must be an <id> tag in the recoded information.
 - The client marshalls some DTO object to XML and send the result to the storage service.
 - When querying some record, the client gets the plain XML format and unmarshalls it to the original DTO object.
-Rather than FileStorage, a better alternative would be to store the data in some NoSQL database such as MongoDB or Cassandra
+Rather than FileStorage, a better alternative would be to store the data in some NoSQL database such as MongoDB or Cassandra.

 #### APPLYING THE EVENT SOURCING PATTERN TO CQRS
 - Les modèles de données Master sont conservés dans le service de mise à jour.